 You’re done!
 When you rotate the bracelet, the glitter and beads will float around the tubing.
 For fun variations add soap and or food coloring to the tube before sealing.

-HOW IS THIS SCIENCE?
-This is a simple way to illustrate density.
+Our glitter tube bracelets are a simple way to illustrate density.
 The glitter floats freely around the tube because it is less dense and flat.
 It’s shape and density make it easy for the water to push it around the tube.
 The beads are denser and have a hole in the center so they are harder for the water to push through the tube.
-If the beads and glitter were the same size you’d have the perfect science illustration BUT this is good for starters…I think this would be a good project to make alongside the classic science experiment Floaters and Sinkers.
-I’m a big believer in simple visual projects to illustrate concepts to kids rather than hard to understand verbal explanations!
+If the beads and glitter were the same size you’d have the perfect science illustration BUT this is good for starters

-Okay so now that you’ve tackled the science version of this project, ready to tackle the fancy one?
+Okay so now that you’ve tackled the STEAM version of this project, ready to tackle the fancy one?

 Totally Tubular Glitter Bracelets